 Visual Visitor Installation

 Getting up and running with Visual Visitor is relatively simple.
 All you need to do is put a few lines of code into the header or footer section of your website.
-They have a bunch of training videos that break down each section of their dashboard which offers understanding of the full functionality of their service.
+They have a bunch of training videos that break down each section of their dashboard which offers an understanding of the full functionality of their service.

 Visual Visitor Pricing